Marcus Rashford: Manchester United forward’s fine form continues but what does his new goal celebration mean? | Football News

 “I was struggling at times with more mental things,” Rashford said after scoring United’s winner against West Ham.

-Rashford’s Old Trafford career has certainly hit new heights since making those comments.
-His new celebration could suggest how those dark times are behind him.
+Rashford’s goal against the Hammers on October 30 was his 100th in a United shirt and he has kicked on impressively since then.
+His new celebration could suggest the dark times he mentioned are now behind him.

 Rashford’s Celebration inspiring others